 Anne Foale - Vice President

 Anne Foale has been very proud supporter and lover of the CFF for many years.
 She has volunteered at the festival for the past 7 years and attended several festivals prior to that.
-Anne grew up in Cygnet and although she now lives in Hobart, she still presumes to call herself a local, travelling to Cygnet 5 or 6 days every week in her role as the Principal of St James Catholic College.
+Anne grew up in Cygnet and although she now lives in Hobart, she still presumes to call herself a local,having travelled to Cygnet 5 or 6 days every week during her role as the Principal of St James Catholic College.
 The facilities of SJCC are used extensively by the Festival and in her term as Principal, Anne has positively and actively encouraged the growing partnership between the Festival and the College.
 Anne is a passionate Educator having been involved in teaching all her life and she enjoys seeing the school in which she works being closely integrated with community events and traditions.
 Anne is married to Rob and has a son and a daughter, a son-in-law and two gorgeous granddaughters.
 Anne lives in Hobart.

 Michael Thomsen - Treasurer